eclipse-iofog/iofogctl/docs/md/iofogctl_delete_agent.md

 Delete an Agent.

-The Agent will be deleted from the Controller within the namespace.
+The Agent will be unprovisioned from the Controller within the namespace.

 The Agent stack will be uninstalled from the host.

 If you wish to not remove the Agent stack from the host, please use iofogctl detach agent

 ```